 - Lower the weights back to arms length and press through the front heel and push the hips forward to return to standing.

-Throughout this move, keep your core braced, says Fetters.
+Throughout this staggered-stance deadlift, keep your core braced, Fetters says.
 Keep your ribs tucked and avoid arching your lower back as you lower the weights.
 And make sure to perform this exercise on both sides!

 3. Heel-Elevated Hip Thrust Decline Press